 Many original-equipment manufacturers (OEMs) do invest organic resources, which means, frankly, that they are expanding and hiring the right technological expertise and engineering.
 But also engineers that are capable of systems integration, which can marry, in simple terms, the hardware with the software.

-They are also making significant investments in prototypes and testing.
+making significant investments in prototypes and testing.
 Testing can be in defined and confined environments, but it can sometimes also be on open roads.
 You can imagine that the breadth and depth of technological expertise required is hardly to be found in a single company, even though we talk about really significant, large companies, in the case of auto companies.
 But certainly the technology companies have a word to say in that.

 And last but not least, there is a very rich setup of start-ups and small companies that own proprietary expertise in the different fields of technology.